This article provides some information on the maintenance activities we do on our cloud platform

 - Get up and running in minutes with no installations

-- Choice of hosting locations (USA, Europe, Asia-Pac)
+- Choice of hosting locations (USA, Europe, Canada, Asia-Pac)

 However you may have questions about our hosting service.
 This article provides important information about our cloud hosting services, including security, privacy and reliability information.